CNIT-RaSS-Lab/.github/profile/README.md

-# CNIT Radar & Surveillance Systems National Laboratory (RaSS Lab)
+# CNIT Radar & Surveillance Systems National Laboratory

-**Welcome to RaSS Lab** — the National Laboratory for Radar and Surveillance Systems of the Consorzio Nazionale Interuniversitario per le Telecomunicazioni (CNIT).
+**Welcome to RaSS Lab** — the National Laboratory for Radar and Surveillance Systems (RaSS) of the National Interuniversity Consortium for Telecommunications (CNIT).
 This GitHub organisation hosts selected open-source software and tools developed within our laboratory.

 ---